Our Executive

 Executive General Manager – Business Services

-Rob has been involved in the planning and delivery of healthcare for the past 30 years, initially in the National Health Service in Wales, followed by New South Wales and Western Australia.
+Rob has been involved in the planning and delivery of healthcare for the past 35 years, initially in the National Health Service in Wales, followed by a time in New South Wales and more than 25 years in Western Australia.
+Rob has a strong interest in how health systems evolve and change in response to the changing health needs and expectations of the populations they exist to serve.

 In the Department of Health WA, Rob’s experience included 15 years in senior executive roles in budget management, infrastructure coordination, intergovernmental relations, and as the Chief Executive of the North Metropolitan Health Service.